ooni/spec/informed-consent/risks.md

 willing to take the risk of accessing and downloading data from such websites through OONI tests, especially if this could potentially lead to various forms of retribution.

+If you are uncertain of the potential implications of connecting to and downloading data from the websites listed in the above lists, you can pass your *own* test list with the ooniprobe `-f` command line option.

 **Legality of OONI software tests**